castle-games/castle-tutorials/1/text.md

 Now let's take a moment to understand the code we wrote.
 First, we define a function named `love.draw`.
 What is love?
 In this case it's [LÖVE](https://love2d.org/), the Lua game framework Castle has built-in to let you code games.
 LÖVE has a ton of features and functions, which you can learn more about on [its wiki](https://love2d.org/wiki/Main_Page).
 There's a lot there, but you don't have to worry about digging into it just yet.
 This tutorial will explain each of the LÖVE features used as they come up.
 But it's good to know that all of the other LÖVE features are available in Castle, for when you want to go beyond this tutorial and expand your games on your own.

 So, back to `love.draw`.
-When you define the `love.draw` function, LÖVE understands that it needs to call this function whenever it's drawing the screen to display your game.
+LÖVE will run the code in `love.draw` whenever it's drawing the screen to display your game.
 This happens 60 times a second, to keep your game running smoothly.
 You can [read more about `love.draw`](https://love2d.org/wiki/love.draw) in the LÖVE wiki.
 From now on, we'll link LÖVE function names to the relevant wiki section for when you want to dig deeper.

 Inside `love.draw`, we use the [`love.graphics.circle`](https://love2d.org/wiki/love.graphics.circle) function to draw a circle on screen.
 It takes 4 arguments: a drawing `mode` (in our case we use `'fill'` to draw a filled circle, as opposed to just an outline), `x` and `y` coordinates and a `radius`.
 The coordinate system starts with (0, 0) as the top-left of the game window, with the X-coordinate increasing rightward and the Y-coordinate increasing downward.
 By default, the width of the game window is 850 units and the height is 400 units.
 So with the values we put in, we get a little circle on the top-left.

-*Note: A 'unit' here doesn't necessarily correspond to on-screen pixels of the user's monitor, since the user is free to resize their Castle window (and thus the game window).
+_Note: A 'unit' here doesn't necessarily correspond to on-screen pixels of the user's monitor, since the user is free to resize their Castle window (and thus the game window).
 In Castle, you don't have to worry about these resizes and can continue assuming 850x450 units--Castle will automatically scale your game's drawing to fit.
-We will learn later how to use different sizes or even have our own resize logic.*
+We will learn later how to use different sizes or even have our own resize logic._

 The circle is currently white, but let's try making it a nice magenta.
 Change the code to the following: